 Where is that common-sense of yours?
 Where that deftness in examining things?
 That greatness of soul?
 Have you come to be tormented by a trifle?
 Your slaves regarded your absorption in business as an opportunity for them to run away.
-Well, if your friends deceived you (for by all means let them have the name which we mistakenly bestowed upon them, and entitle them as such merely in order to them, and entitle them as such merely in order to give them no baser name)-if your friends, I repeat, deceived you, all your affairs would lack something; as it is, you merely lack men who damaged your own endeavours and considered you burdensome to your neighbours.
+Well, if your friends deceived you (for by all means let them have the name which we mistakenly bestowed upon them, and so call them, that they may incur more shame by not being such friends)-if your friends, I repeat, deceived you, all your affairs would lack something; as it is, you merely lack men who damaged your own endeavours and considered you burdensome to your neighbours.
 None of these things is unusual or unexpected.
 It is as nonsensical to be put out by such events as to complain of being spattered in the street or at getting befouled in the mud.
 The programme of life is the same as that of a bathing establishment, a crowd, or a journey: sometimes things will be thrown at you, and sometimes they